Skip to content

 • Email verification gates borrowing; role-based access controls limit what staff can do.

-9. Cookies & local storage
+9. Cookies, analytics & local storage

 10. Changes to this policy